diroru/domemod/README.md

-domemod
+domemod (beta)
 ==============

 [domemod:](http://dimitarruszev.com/apps/beta/domemod) a webgl-based webtool for visualising fulldome media.
 This is only the source repository.

 ###Motivation

 There is a myriad of websites that offer preview of panoramic media.
-On (are rather past) the brink of VR becoming the next hot medium, you can watch your _gopro_ footage in _youtube_ and even on _facebook._ So why another panorama viewer?
+On (are rather past) the brink of VR becoming the next hot medium, you can watch your _gopro_ footage in _youtube_ and on _facebook._ So why another panorama viewer?
 The motivation is twofold: 1.
 Fill out the space (niche) left by the others, provide a tool, a shortcut which enables hassle-free visualisation of fulldome media.
 2. This is a personal learning project.
 More on that in the history section.

 ###Usage

+Domemod allows you to view your files locally in your browser, without the need to upload them to a server or install desktop software. _(Please note that a modern browser is needed for this.)_ In the future, handheld support will be also added.

-Most of the effort has flown so far into the functionality of the software, that's why the UI is rather spartan.
+Most of the effort has flown so far into the functionality of the software, that's why (for now) the UI is rather spartan.

 **GUI**